MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-configure.md

 # Configure Operator Connect

 >[!NOTE]
 >Operator Connect is currently available only in **public preview**.
 Public preview allows you to test upcoming features and provide feedback.
-Features included in public preview may not be complete, may undergo changes, and are not supported in Office 365 Government Community Cloud (GCC).
+Features included in public preview may not be complete, may undergo changes, and are not supported in Office 365 Government Clouds.

 This article describes how to configure Operator Connect.
 Before configuring Operator Connect, be sure to read [Plan for Operator Connect](operator-connect-plan.md) for information about prerequisites and licensing.